 However, the point of purchase is only one part of the mobile shopping experience.

-Which shows that people are increasingly using mobile devices throughout the buyer journey: from discovery, to research, to comparing options, and ultimately making purchases.
+This shows that people are increasingly using mobile devices throughout the buyer journey: from discovery to research, to comparing options, and ultimately making purchases.

 Another industry study estimates that 72.9% of online sales could come from mobile purchases by the end of 2021.